Key takeaways

 An annual report is a short filing the LLC submits to the secretary of state once a year (or biennially in some states) confirming the entity's basic information.
 The report typically includes the LLC name, principal business address, registered agent name and address, a list of members or managers, and the filing fee.
 Most states accept online filing through the secretary of state's portal, and the entire process takes about 10 minutes if the information has not changed.

 Missing the annual report deadline starts a cascade.
-First, the state assesses a late fee (usually $25-200).
-Second, after a grace period of 60-180 days, the state marks the LLC as 'not in good standing.'
-Third, after another 60-365 days, the state administratively dissolves the LLC.
-Once dissolved, the LLC loses its liability shield, the bank typically freezes the business account on the next compliance check, and reinstatement requires a separate filing plus all back fees plus a reinstatement fee.
+First, the state assesses a late fee (commonly in the $25-400 range depending on the state; Florida charges a non-waivable $400, the highest among major states).
+Second, after a grace period that varies widely by state, the state marks the LLC as 'not in good standing.'
+Third, after further delinquency, the state administratively dissolves the LLC.
+Once dissolved, the LLC loses its liability shield, some banks freeze the business account on the next compliance check or KYC review, and reinstatement requires a separate filing plus all back fees plus a reinstatement fee.
 The LLC-not-in-good-standing reinstate guide covers the recovery process in detail.

 Why a virtual address simplifies annual report compliance